michaelsharman/CsrfProvider/README.md

 ```

 ###Note:
-The CSRFProvider.cfml.cfc was a modification of CSRFProvider.cfc to be loaded into a ColdFusion 7 application.
-In this version the session requirement in the constructor has been removed.
-It is not recommended to use this version.
+The CSRFProvider.cfml.cfc in this repo was a modification of CSRFProvider.cfc to be loaded into a ColdFusion 7 application.
+In this version the session requirement in the constructor has been removed (however session management is still required).
+It is NOT recommended to use this version.